Studies | Overview

 For detailed information please read the files below:

-The professional rights of agricultural and technical scientists are defined and protected by the Geotechnical Chamber of Greece (GEOTEE), which regulates professional practice through laws and regulations, such as Presidential Decree 344/2000 and Law 4262/2014, ensuring the protection of its members.
+The professional rights of geotechnical scientists and agronomists are defined and safeguarded by the Geotechnical Chamber of Greece (GEOT.E.E.), which regulates the practice of the profession through the aforementioned laws and regulations and ensures the protection of its members.

 Specifically, the role of GEOTEE includes: